jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 In this post I build a Bayesian hierarchical model to classify [Amazon products from Kaggle](https://www.kaggle.com/kashnitsky/hierarchical-text-classification) into a taxonomy using their titles.
 The taxonomy is hierarchical in nature and we can benefit from incorporating this structure into a model.
 First we'll look at the taxonomy and class membership, then talk about simple approaches to the classification problem.
 Finally, we'll build the Bayesian model and write it up in Numpyro.

-#### Disclaimer

-In this post I run MCMC on a pretty high dimensional dataset, which is not the best idea if you have better things to do with your time.
-Luckily, I don't.

 &nbsp;